cianleypoldt/fdtd-impl/README.txt

 Notes:
 ------
-Developed at age 17 as an educational exercise.
-Mirrors the referenced methods as closely as possible, with little regard for performance or extensibility.
+Developed for educational purposes at age 17.
+Closely mirrors the referenced methods with little regard for performance, extensibility, or advanced features (e.g., absorbing boundaries, material variation).